vlml-code/game-engagement-score/README.md

 ```
 STEAM_API_KEY=your_api_key
 STEAM_REQUEST_INTERVAL=0.35  # optional delay between Steam API calls
+STEAM_GUIDE_SEARCH_TEXT=achievement  # optional search text to narrow guides
 ```

 Use the `/api/steam/import` endpoint with a comma or newline separated list of app IDs to batch import games, achievements, and guide metadata.
+The importer will filter guides using the search text (default: `achievement`) and automatically parse the first matching guide's content into the database for downstream analysis.

 ## Analysis pipeline